Articles of Association of the International Casting Directors Network (ICDN)

 - An annual membership contribution is to be paid.
 The amount of the contribution shall be determined by the Executive Board within its contribution rules.
 A special contribution can also be levied by a General Assembly decision.

-- The membership contribution is to be paid no later than two months after admission and is due on 1st January each year.
+- The membership contribution is to be paid no later than two months after admission and is due on a date chosen by the Board.
 If a member does not pay his or her contribution after two reminders within a reasonable period of eight weeks, then this represents an important reason for expulsion of the defaulting member from the association.

 - The member can then be removed from the membership list by the 31st December of the current year.

 - The association finances its activity in particular through contributions and other donations as well as any revenue from its own events.